AlpayDevv/hex-color-generator/README.md

 # Random Color Generator 🎨

+## About
+This project was built to practice DOM manipulation, events, and basic JavaScript logic.

 A simple JavaScript project that generates random hex colors and changes the background color of the page.

 ## Features